 The Senate's roll call page fixes the institutional moment.
 On March 24, 2021, the Senate confirmed Levine as assistant secretary for health by a vote of 52 to 48.

-That context is worth keeping in the foreground because barrier-breaking language can sometimes erase the actual work.
-Levine did not simply arrive.
-She inherited a large, contentious brief inside a department still living with the long political aftershocks of the pandemic.
+That context belongs in the foreground because barrier-breaking language can sometimes erase the actual work.
+Levine arrived with a large, contentious brief inside a department still living with the long political aftershocks of the pandemic.

 As of February 19, 2026, HHS lists Admiral Brian Christine as the current assistant secretary for health.
 That matters here because it fixes Levine's service historically: she was a defining public-health official of the Biden years, not a floating symbol detached from time or office.